bbmokhtari/django-translations/docs/reference/querysets.rst

              <Continent: Europe>,
          ]>

-      To filter the queryset in translate mode:
+      To filter the :class:`TranslatableQuerySet`
+      (using a inquire language):

       .. testsetup:: filter